inmatura/aws.inmatura.com/docs/models/efficientnet-b3/api.md

 === "CURL"

-    In `cURL` it will be like doing doing:
+    Using `cURL` it will be like doing doing:

     ```
     curl -X POST "https://runtime.sagemaker.us-east-1.amazonaws.com/endpoints/efficientnet-b3/invocations" \